A port-wine stain is a birthmark in which swollen blood vessels create a reddish-purplish discoloration of the skin.

 Early-stage port-wine stains are usually flat and pink.
 As the child gets older, the stain grows with the child and the color may deepen to dark red or purple.
 Port-wine stains occur most often on the face but can appear anywhere on the body.
 Over time, the area can become thickened and take on a cobblestone-like appearance.

 Exams and Tests

-The health care provider can usually diagnose a port-wine stain by looking at the skin.
+Your health care provider can usually diagnose a port-wine stain by looking at your skin.